noeca1021/A300/Instructions/AZ-300T01_Lab_Mod03_Implementing Custom Azure VM Images.md

    ```sh
    AAD_SP=$(az ad sp create-for-rbac)
    ```

-> **Result**: After you completed this exercise, you have downloaded HashiCorp Packer and configured its prerequisites.

-## Exercise 2: Creating a custom image

-The main tasks for this exercise are as follows:

-1. Configure a Packer template

-1. Build a Packer-based image

-#### Task 1: Configure a Packer template

 1. From the Cloud Shell pane, run the following to retrieve the value of the service principal appId and store it in a variable